 As we leave the European Union and reshape our agricultural policy, now could be the right time to change the way that we farm.

-Farmers are critical to creating a countryside where wildlife can once again thrive
+Regenerative farmers are critical to creating a countryside where wildlife can thrive again

 Creating and managing healthy, functioning ecosystems also makes good business sense